frankframework/frankframework/FRANKDOC.md

 and hence `<Forward>` has attribute `path`.
 When a configuration including `<Forward path="..." ...` is parsed, a `PipeForward` object is created.
 Its `setPath()` method is called with the XML attribute's value as the argument.
 This way, the Frank developer can configure the behavior of the `PipeForward` object.

+Like config children, attributes are inherited.

-The Frank!Doc includes type-checking.
+The Frank!Doc includes type-checking for attributes.
 The Frank!Doc webapplication documents whether the value of an attribute in a configuration is a Boolean, an integer or a string.
 This information is also available in `FrankConfig-strict.xsd`, warning Frank developers during development when they cause a type mismatch.
 The attribute type follows from the argument type of the attribute setter.
 If the attribute setter takes a `boolean`, the attribute is Boolean.
 If the argument type is any integral type (`int`, `short`, `byte`, ...) then the attribute is integer.
 If the attribute setter takes a String, then you have a String attribute.

 The Frank!Doc also recognizes String attributes for which a limited number of values is allowed.
 If the owning Java class has an enum getter, then the value of the attribute is restricted.
 A method is an enum getter for an attribute if the following are true: